-The 2001 Bougainville Peace Agreement saw the end of almost a decade of violent conflict on the island.
-As the island advances towards a referendum on its political status (to be held in 2019) it faces numerous challenges, many of which are legacies of this past conflict.
+The 2001 Bougainville Peace Agreement saw the end to almost a decade of violent conflict in Bougainville.
+The agreement saw the setting up of the Autonomous Region of Bougainville within PNG.
+The agreement also provided for a referendum on the region’s political status, a referendum which is fast approaching, with a current target date of October 2019.
+With the potential of substantial political change ahead the region faces numerous conflict challenges, many of which are legacies of this past conflict.

 Bougainville’s leaders: We work with our partner the Nazareth Centre for Rehabilitation, supporting their work in strengthening the peacebuilding and conflict resolution skills of community leadership groups, including women, youth and ex-combatant leaders, providing them with the skills to analyse and manage conflict in their communities.
 Our work also provides training and mentoring opportunities for Bougainville’s emerging leaders equipping them with the advanced skills and knowledge they will need to effectively address current and future conflict issues.

 Ex-Combatants: We work with the Department for Peace Agreement Implementation within the Autonomous Bougainville Government, and its Bureau for Veterans Affairs, to develop interventions that support veterans at all levels - from the rank and file to high-level commanders - to transition into non-militarised community and leadership roles.